Author

 Summary

-In the African Forests is an adaptation of the novel My Kalulu, Prince, King, and Slave by Henry Stanley (1873).
-In a footnote, Karintsev presents the events he narrates as a true story, which had been told to Stanley during his time in Zanzibar.
-In fact, though the names of the main protagonists (Kalulu and Selim) coincide with those of Stanley’s adopted son – a young black slave whom he freed and brought to Europe – and of his interpreter, it is a work of fiction which at the core has the theme of slavery and a great male friendship.
-Indeed, Stanley intended the book to be read by “those clever, bright-eyed, intelligent boys, of all classes, who have begun to be interested in romantic literature”, and to whom he wished to impart a lesson on the terrible custom of slavery.
-Set in Zanzibar, the novel revolves around two young men, one an “Arab” (Selim), the other a “Negro” (Kalulu), who become friends against all odds, and have to face together adventures and challenges in a country still pervaded by slavery.
+In the African Forests is an adaptation of Henry Stanley’s 1873 novel My Kalulu, Prince, King, and Slave.
+In a footnote, Karintsev presents the events he recounts as a true story that was told to Stanley during his time in Zanzibar.
+In fact, although the names of the main protagonists (Kalulu and Selim) coincide with those of Stanley’s adopted son, a young black slave whom he freed and brought to Europe, and his interpreter, it is a work of fiction centring on the themes of slavery and male friendship.
+Stanley intended the book to be read by “those clever, bright-eyed, intelligent boys, of all classes, who have begun to be interested in romantic literature”, to whom he wished to impart a lesson about the terrible practice of slavery.
+Set in Zanzibar, the novel revolves around two young men, one an “Arab” (Selim) and the other a “Negro” (Kalulu), who become friends against all odds and face adventures and challenges together in a country still pervaded by slavery.

 Originally published in the journal “Iunaia Rossiia”, Karintsev’s adaptation also appeared as a volume with the title Two Friends.
 From Life in the African Forests (1915), illustrated by Sergei Ploshinskii.